algorealmInc/SwarmNL/research.md

 	   async fn exit_network(&self, mut core: Core, shard_id: &Self::ShardId) -> NetworkResult<()> { .. }

       /// Send data to peers in the appropriate logical shard.
 It returns the data if the node is a
-      /// member of the shard after replicating it to fellow nodes in the same shard. async fn shard(
+      /// member of the shard, after replicating it to fellow nodes in the same shard. async fn shard(
          &self,
          mut core: Core,